My Hummingbird Cake Recipe is an amazingly soft, Southern classic cake recipe loaded with banana, pineapple and topped with cream cheese frosting.

 - In the bowl of your stand mixer fitted with the paddle attachment combine the cream cheese and butter on medium speed until combined and smooth.

 - Turn the mixer to low and slowly add in the powdered sugar until combined, scraping the sides of the bowl as necessary.
-Turn mixer up to medium and mix until smooth and creamy for 1 minute.
+Add in the vanilla and then turn mixer up to medium and mix until smooth and creamy for 1 minute.

 - Place one cake on a cake plate and cover the top of the cake with a heaping cup of the frosting and spread evenly.
 Top with another cake and repeat.
 Top with the remaining cake layer and frost the cake with the remaining frosting, smoothing with an off-set spatula.